 Invitation to participate

-All sectors of the South African society are invited to provide input on this process and to participate in appropriate awareness-raising engagements and consultative processes or forums early in 2017.
+All sectors of the South African society are invited to provide input on this process and to participate in appropriate awareness-raising engagements and consultative processes or forums in 2017.

 For more information

 - E-mail: firstname.lastname@example.org

 - Address: 330 Grosvenor Street, Hatfield, Pretoria, 0002

 Speeches, statements and advisories:

 - Minister Jeff Radebe: Launch of Anti- Corruption Discussion Document, 14 May

 - Minister Jeff Radebe launches Anti- Corruption Discussion Document, 14 May, 11 May